jagope/apuntes/java/patterns.md

 ## The Facade Pattern <a id="facade"></a>

-A Facade is a single class that represents an entire subsystem.
+Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 [Table of Contents](#menu)